-The risk of a pandemic was warned as a known and incoming threat (link to Pandemic History article).
+The risk of a pandemic was warned as a known and incoming threat.
 There had been various guidelines laid out by top health authorities of the world in case a disease with pandemic level threats will rise again.

 These guides stem from what we’ve learned about facing these invisible enemies in the past.
 The world has been anticipating for a comeback from a list of candidates capable of global infection.
 Would it be a newer better virus strain or multi-drug resistant bacteria?

 Alas, it came in the form of a novel coronavirus named SARS-CoV-2 and it has been running around the globe since the start of 2020, causing what is dubbed as the great lockdown.
 Historical, shocking, yes but only if we’d listened, we actually saw this coming.

 The Centers for Disease Control and Prevention and the World Health Organization have provided pandemic response strategies even before the SARS-CoV-2’s attack.
 These act as a template and the measures are supposed to be updated and built upon as needed.